-Baiting is used by a narcissist to provoke an emotional response from us so that they can have the power over our emotions, and ultimately, over our thinking so that they can further their control over us.
+A narcissist uses baiting to provoke an emotional response from us so that they can have power over our emotions and, ultimately, over our thinking so that they can further their control over us.

 The narcissist enjoys playing with your emotions to get their needs met.
 It doesn’t matter if you are right or wrong.
 They want to watch you going crazy trying to prove yourself to them.

 How to disarm, safely distance yourself from them and stop giving them your attention.
 When a narcissist can no longer control your emotions, they can no longer control you.

 Narcissists brainwash those around them to take control of others’ thoughts to manipulate people’s emotions to serve themselves.
 Once we recognise this, we can take back control of our emotions, taking control back of our thoughts, thus taking back control of our life.